Skip to product information

 Ingredients:

-100% first spring harvest (first flush) The base is the Yabukita cultivator with the addition of other cultivators in various proportions.
+100% first spring harvest (first flush) The base is the Yabukita cultivar with the addition of other cultivars in various proportions.

 Country of origin: